npaillasson/LITReview_project/README.md

 $ deactivate
 ```

-You can create a flake-8 repport with the next command :
+You can create a flake-8 repport with the next command at the project root :

 ```
-$ flake8 --format=html --htmldir=flake-report --max-line-length=119
+$ flake8 --format=html --htmldir=flake-report --max-line-length=119 --exclude='src/*/migrations/*.py' src/
 ```

 ****